 Westminster Hall was used for coronation banquets in medieval times and served as a courthouse until the 19th century.
 The trials of William Wallace (1305), Thomas More (1535), Guy Fawkes (1606) and King Charles I (1649) took place here.
 In the 20th century, monarchs and Prime Minister Winston Churchill lay in state here after their deaths.

 The House of Commons and the House of Lords

-At the business end, parliament is split into two houses.
-The green-hued House of Commons is the lower house, where the 650 elected Members of Parliament sit.
-Traditionally the home of hereditary blue bloods, the scarlet-decorated House of Lords, with over 800 members, now has peers appointed through various means.
-Both houses debate and vote on legislation, which is then presented to the Queen for her Royal Assent (in practice, this is a formality; the last time Royal Assent was denied was in 1708).
-At the annual State Opening of Parliament, which now takes place in May, the Queen takes her throne in the House of Lords, having arrived in the gold-trimmed Irish State Coach from Buckingham Palace (her crown travels alone with equerries in Queen Alexandra's State Coach).
+Parliament is split into two houses.
+The green-hued House of Commons is the lower house, where the 650 elected Members of Parliament (MPs) sit.
+Traditionally the home of hereditary blue bloods, the scarlet-decorated House of Lords, with around 800 members, now has peers appointed through various means.
+Both houses debate and vote on legislation, which is then presented to the Queen for her Royal Assent (in practice, this is a formality; the last time Royal Assent was denied was in 1707).
+At the annual State Opening of Parliament in May or June, the Queen takes her throne in the House of Lords, having arrived in the gold-trimmed Irish State Coach from Buckingham Palace (her crown travels alone with equerries in Queen Alexandra's State Coach).